bottlecapper/api-connectors/README.md

 It makes profits by trading between XBTUSD and XBTZ17: dynamically putting orders by learning the historical data curve, open long for the lower price market and short for the higher price market.

-The copyright belongs to the author.
+The copyright belongs to the authors.
 You can modify and test with your own strategies.

 Getting Started